makaylafreese/Data-Portfolio/housing-classification/README.md

 ### 3. Feature Engineering
 - Created GDP to HPI ratio to capture economic pressure in housing markets
-- Focused on meaningful variables that improve model performance
+- Improved the model’s ability to detect meaningful economic patterns.

-### 4. Modeling
+## 4. Modeling
-- Applied Random Forest Classifier to categorize GDP growth
+- Used Random Forest Classifier to capture non-linear relationships
-- Split data into training and testing sets
+- Split data into training and testing sets (80/20)
+- Applied cross-validation to improve reliability
-- Evaluated model performance using classification metrics
+- Evaluated performance using classification metrics

 ---